OpenPlantDev/DeprecatedPlantViewer/README.md

 5. Open the directory in Visual Studio Code with the following command:
 	*	code .

-6. Complete step *(1)* in [src/common/configuration.json] by un-commenting one of the four blocks.
-	- The first block runs the viewer in the *browser* in *Production*.
-	- The second block runs the viewer in the *browser* in *QA*.
-	- The third block runs the viewer in *electron* in *Production*.
-	- The fourth block runs the viewer in *electron* in *QA*.
-	NOTE: Highlighting the block and using [Ctrl + /] will comment/un-comment that section of code.

-7. Complete step *(2)* in [src/common/configuration.json] by setting the project and iModel names.
+6. Open [src/common/configuration.json] and scroll down to the bottom underneath the "* CONFIGURATION SETTINGS: *" comment.

+7. Comment/uncomment the lines of code for production/QA (*Production* requires 1 line, and *QA* requires 2 lines).

+8. Set the names of the Project, iModel, and Drawing in the lines below.

-8. Save your changes.
+9. Save your changes.

-9. Type [Ctrl + `] to open the terminal in Visual Studio Code.
+10. Type [Ctrl + `] to open the terminal in Visual Studio Code.

-10. If you have not done so already, type the following command in the terminal to install the dependencies:
+11. If you have not done so already, type the following command in the terminal to install the dependencies:
 	*	npm install
 	NOTE: This only needs to be done one time even if you change the configuration settings.

-11. Type the following command in the terminal to build the application:
+12. Type the following command in the terminal to build the application:
 	*	npm run build

-12. Type one of the following commands in the terminal to run the applicaiton:
+13. Type one of the following commands in the terminal to run the applicaiton:
 	- To run in browser:
 		*	npm run start:servers
 	- To run in electron:
 		*	npm run electron

-13. To run in browser, open [localhost:3000] in a web browser.
+14. To run in browser, open [localhost:3000] in a web browser.
 	To run in electron, a window will open automatically.

-14.	*To view other projects/models, repeat steps 6, 7, 8, 9, 11, 12, and 13.*
+15.	*To view other projects/models, repeat steps 6, 7, 8, 9, 11, 12, and 13.*
 	NOTE: Step 10 does not need to be repeated.

 ## Git instructions